Ed Koffenberger

 Koffenberger was selected by the Philadelphia Warriors in a late round of the 1947 BAA draft, although he only briefly played professionally but never in the Basketball Association of America.
 After basketball he became an engineer, spending the majority of his career at DuPont.

+In 1977 he was inducted into the Delaware Sports Hall of Fame.

-Koffenberger died of leukemia on September 21, 2014 at the age of 88.
+Koffenberger died of leukemia on September 21, 2014, at the age of 88.